mkingsnorth/analyze_mesh_docs/docs/quick_start.rst

 Refreshing
 ============================

 To save on performance, the report is not automatically updated when you make changes to the mesh.
-Click the *Analyze Mesh* button again to refresh the report.
+Click the *Re-Analyze Mesh* button again to refresh the report.

     .. image:: _static/images/refresh_report.gif
        :alt: Analyze Mesh